OliverKingz/Philosophers/README.md

 - **42 Network**: For providing the resources and environment to work on this project.
 - **Peers and Mentors**: For their valuable feedback and support during the development process.

----

-## TBD
-- Test checking parser
-	- Not enough arguments
-	- Negative numbers
-	- 0 philosophers
-	- Overflow
-- Test case for 1 philosopher.
-(Edge case)
-- Test case when a philosopher dies.
-- Test case when no philosopher dies.
-- Test with a large number of philosophers.
-(Stress test)
-- Test memory leaks with valgrind --tools=memcheck --leak-check=full --show-leak-kinds=all --track-origins=yes
-- Test data races with valgrind --tools=helgrind --track-origins=yes

-Tips
-- Use color in the output to make it more readable.
-- Use your own my_usleep as it is more precise than the standard one.
-- You can use write instead of printf to avoid buffering issues.